foo1inge/datacoin-hp/doc/README_windows.txt

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).
+This product includes the GNU MP Library.^M

+The GNU MP Library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 Intro
 ---------------------